Humbugs/Humbugs.github.io/_products/lickedy-lips.md

 height: 35
 depth: 35
 weight: 0
-meta_description: Lickedy Lips only £1.
+meta_description: 'Lickedy Lips only Ãº1.
 Traditional sweets and more at Humbugs Confectionery Store.
-Specialists in satisfying your sweet tooth!
+Specialists in satisfying your sweet tooth!'
 brand:
 type: [Wrapped]
 flavour: [Sour]